sewardlee337/sewardlee337.github.io/blog/_posts/2020-09-26-bayes-theorem-at-the-cia.md

 <br>

-The report suggests that our hypothetical analyst would assign the following priors based on what's known about the People's Republic of China on September 15.
+The report suggests that our hypothetical analyst would have assigned the following priors based on what's known about the People's Republic of China on September 15.

 $$ P(H_1) = 0.1 $$